A Develop Your Creative Practice project

 Funded by Arts Council England

-The focus of my project has been the dedicated and repetitive practice needed to perform elite-level acrobatic skills.
-My personal experience within elite gymnastics gives me a unique perspective that allows me to visually explore and express the physicality of dynamic and technical skills that require highly developed proprioception.
+The primary focus of ProPriOception has been on the dedicated and repetitive practice required to perform acrobatic skills at an elite level.
+Leveraging my personal experience in elite gymnastics, I bring a unique perspective that allows me to visually explore and express the physicality of dynamic and technically demanding skills that rely on highly developed proprioception.

-I’ve recently explored video-making with filmmaker Rachel Gibson, working with coaches and gymnasts at the City of Lancaster Gymnastics Club.
-We filmed footage for a short video that shows the links between acrobatic movement and my art practice.
+To bring my vision to life, I collaborated with filmmaker Rachel Gibson, working closely with coaches and gymnasts at the City of Lancaster Gymnastics Club.
+Together, we captured captivating footage for a short video that highlights the profound connections between acrobatic movement and my art practice.